 For domestic shipments, and unless otherwise specified by the Sender, addressees are offered an interactive delivery service (Predict), which sends a delivery notice when the parcel is collected, and when delivery is unsuccessful.
 They can then directly:

-- change the initial delivery date (no more than 6 days from the initial date), and/or
+- change the initial delivery date (no more than 6 working days from the initial date), and/or

 - choose another delivery site, i.e., a post office or local parcel service (Relais Pickup or Chronopost office) offered by CHRONOPOST within the initial delivery area, a specified neighbor’s address, or a safe place for delivery agreed with CHRONOPOST.

 This service is activated only if the cell phone number and/or the email address of the addressee have been given to CHRONOPOST.